Joseph Schlitz Brewing Company

+Joseph Schlitz Brewing Company was an American brewing company based in Milwaukee, Wisconsin.
+Founded in 1849, it was once the largest producer of beer in the United States.
+Its namesake beer, Schlitz (/ˈʃlɪts/), has been produced by Pabst Brewing Company since 1999.
+The Schlitz brand is owned by Blue Ribbon Partners of San Antonio, an investment platform led by American beer and beverage entrepreneur Eugene Kashper.

 The company was founded by August Krug in 1849, but ownership passed to Joseph Schlitz in 1858 when he married Krug's widow.
-Schlitz was bought by Stroh Brewery Company in 1982 and subsequently sold along with the rest of Stroh's assets to Pabst Brewing Company in 1999.
-Pabst produced several varieties of Schlitz beers alongside Old Milwaukee.
+Schlitz first became the largest beer producer in the U.S. in 1902 and enjoyed that status at several points during the first half of the 20th century, exchanging the title with Anheuser-Busch multiple times during the 1950s.
+It was bought by Stroh Brewery Company in 1982 and subsequently sold along with the rest of Stroh's assets to Pabst Brewing Company in 1999.

-On November 13, 2014, Pabst announced that it had completed its sale to Blue Ribbon Intermediate Holdings, LLC.
-Blue Ribbon is a partnership between American beer entrepreneur Eugene Kashper and TSG Consumer Partners, a San Francisco-based, private-equity firm.
-Prior reports suggested the price agreed upon was around $700 million.

 History

 Beginnings

 In Milwaukee, Joseph Schlitz was hired as a bookkeeper in a tavern brewery owned by August Krug.
 In 1856, he took over management of the brewery following the death of Krug.
 In 1858, Schlitz married the widow, Anna Maria Krug, and then changed the name of the brewery to the Jos.
 Schlitz Brewing Co. in 1861, Krug's 16-year-old nephew, August Uihlein, began employment at the brewery.

 The often circulated story of Schlitz' proposed donation of thousands of barrels of beer to the Chicago population after the Great Chicago Fire of 1871 is simply a modern myth, pushed by later marketing campaigns.
 Schlitz' national expansion was based on new distribution points in Chicago and elsewhere, and the consequent use of the railway.
-From the late 1880s, Schlitz built dozens of tied houses in Chicago, most with a concrete relief of the company logo embedded in the brickwork; several of these buildings survive today, including the Lake Street Schlitz Tied House at the corner of Lake and Loomis and Schuba's Tavern at the corner of Belmont and Southport.
+From the late 1880s, Schlitz built dozens of tied houses in Chicago, most with a concrete relief of the company logo embedded in the brickwork; several of these buildings survive today, including the Lake Street Schlitz Tied House at the corner of Lake and Loomis, and Schuba's Tavern at the corner of Belmont and Southport.
 In 1873, Schlitz rejected a purchase offer from Tennessee brewer Bratton and Sons.

 In 1875, Schlitz returned to his homeland on the SS Schiller.
 While returning home, the ship hit a rock near the Isles of Scilly and sank, killing Schlitz and 334 others.
 His body was never recovered.
 Honoring Krug's wishes, Schlitz had it written in his own will that he also wanted the Uihlein brothers to run the brewery when he died.
 Management was promptly passed to the four Uihlein brothers, August, Henry, Alfred and Edward.
 When Anna Maria Krug Schlitz died in 1887, the Uihleins acquired complete ownership of the firm, and the Uihlein family continued to run the brewery for over one hundred years.
 Despite this change, the Uihleins decided to keep the name Schlitz, as Americans had difficulty pronouncing their surname.